nickserv/danamccurdy.com/_posts/2021-11-21-letting-go.md

 what is unexplainable.

 In this moment,
-I am allowing myself
+I give myself over
 to be a willing vessel
 for whatever Life,
-moving through me,
+moving through me,chooses
-chooses for me
-to be or do.
+for me to be or do.